bxparks/AceRoutine/README.md

   ROUTINE_END();
 }
 ```

-but a forever-loop occurs so often that there is a convenience macro
+A forever-loop occurs so often that there is a convenience macro named
-named `ROUTINE_LOOP()` to make this easy:
+`ROUTINE_LOOP()` to make this easy:

 ```
 ROUTINE(loopForever) {
   ROUTINE_LOOP() {